JS-Broadcast/Getting-started-with-es6/README.md

 ```

 Difference between functions and **class** keyword is that functions declarations are hoisted and class declaratios are not.
-This means that using **class**, we can't use the class before we define it, like we could do with functions :
+This means that we can't use the class before we define / declare it, like we could do with functions :

 ```javascript
 fn(); // we are invoking the function before its declared